Jadrija: Preservation and redevelopment

+Present day

+Jadrija remains administratively one of Šibenik's city districts; as of the 2023–2027 mandate its council is chaired by Joško Jurić.
+The area today holds around 500 houses and cottages, most used as summer residences, and has only a small number of permanent residents.

+Recreation

 Jadrija is one of the best places in Croatia to wind surf; many locals have their summerhouses here.
 Nearby towns including Vodice and Srima, and nearby islands including Prvić, Zlarin, Kaprije and Žirje are ideal for day trips going by public boat from Šibenik.

 The closest national park is the Krka National Park.